-The adoption of IoT, AI, Robotics and Unmanned Vehicles has resulted in an increased in the range, complexity and number of automated tasks conducted by machines.
-This is does not imply the full replacement of human labor rather a change of human jobs to provide direction and collaborate with machines which requires a new and improved human-machine interaction.
+The adoption of IoT, AI, Robotics and Unmanned Vehicles has resulted in an increase in the range, complexity and number of automated tasks conducted by machines.
+This is does not imply the full replacement of human labour, but rather a change of human jobs to provide direction and to collaborate with machines,

-KETTL enabled machines in warehousing, logistics and manufacturing bring now workflows that include both physical and also digital work information.
+Devices and machines equipped with the new Key Technologies bring new workflows that include both physical, and also digital work information.
 Their use requires constant and intense exchange of information, increasing the complexity of the interaction between human workers and machines.

-Traditional human-machine interfaces are insufficient to facilitate enough context and efficient interaction between human and advanced machines, for that reason a wave of new interface technologies powered by AI and IoT and pioneered in the creative industries have been already applied to manufacturing and adoption, and it is rapidly extending to Transport and Logistics bringing an operational efficiency to a level not imagined a decade ago.
+Traditional human-machine interfaces are insufficient in providing enough context and efficient interaction between human and advanced machines.
+This has driven the development and adoption of new interface technologies powered by AI and IoT and pioneered in the creative industries, which have been already been applied in a significant scale to manufacturing, and that is rapidly extending to Transport and Logistics, bringing operational efficiency to a level unimagined a decade ago.

 EXTENDED REALITY, DEFINITION AND CATEGORIES

-This new wave interface technology is included under the umbrella of Extended Reality.
-These technologies enhance human senses, providing additional information, either about the actual world or through simulated worlds for humans to experience, with the objective of monitoring, managing and making decisions working with advanced machines.
-It includes Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR) technologies.
+This new wave of interface technologies is included under the umbrella of Extended Reality.
+These technologies enhance human senses, providing additional information, either about the actual world or through simulated worlds for humans to experience, with the objective of monitoring, managing, and making decisions working with advanced machines.
+It includes: Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR) technologies.

 Virtual Reality (V.R.)